flicaflow/nursery/README.md

 Structuring the concurrent execution of work is up to the user.
 This involves topics like waiting for goroutines to complete, and error handling.

+This implementation was done in reaction to [Notes on structured concurrency, or: Go statement considered harmful](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) by njs.
+I think comparing go to goto goes to far, but I think it is clear that software development can benefit from higher level concurrency primitives for everyday use cases.

 Structured concurrency aims to give concurrent execution a structure which is easy to understand and reason about.
 The most common structure of concurrent execution involves spawning of several goroutines, and waiting for then to finish.
 ```